RobertCristianNeacsu/RobertCristianNeacsu.Github.io/projects.md

 # Application Development Project: Budget Application

 Throughout the majority of our first Application Development class, we worked in groups on a budget application.
 We had numerous sprints with many different requirements for this project.
-The app works by either creating or loading an existing database from a file and adding or modifying the data thanks to the app.
+The app works by either creating or loading an existing database from a file and adding or modifying the data.

 [Application Development Project](https://github.com/RobertCristianNeacsu/AppDev1_Project/tree/main)